-- (a) Airworthiness Certificate. - (b) Aircraft Registration Certificate or military serial number designation. - (c) Aircraft operating limitations. - (d) Current aircraft weight and balance. - (e) Copies of entries from Aircraft and Engine Log Books, appropriate to the aircraft's Airworthiness Certificate. - (f) Certificate of Insurance verifying coverage of \$1,000,000 property damage and \$100,000 single limit bodily injury minimum. - (g) Aircraft must not have obvious physical damage or potential structural problems as would be indicated by wrinkles in metal or fabric coverings or loose structural members. - (h) Complete freedom of movement of the controls is required. - (i) Aircraft must be free of foreign and loose objects. - (j) If the canopy, or door for cabin-type aircraft, is hinged on the forward (leading) edge, it must incorporate a quick-release mechanism to facilitate emergency egress. - (k) Dual seat belts with separate attach points and a shoulder harness are mandatory for Advanced and Unlimited (power and glider) categories.
-The same equipment is strongly recommended for Primary, Sportsman, and Intermediate power categories, but is not mandatory except when IAC Technical Monitors deem them necessary for the sequence being flown in these categories. - (I) Hazardous conditions in the engine compartment such as cracked exhaust, fuel leaks, or excessive oil leaks which can be observed through cowl openings and service doors will be brought to the pilot's attention and, if uncorrected, are grounds to deny registration of the aircraft. - (m) Propeller shall not have any apparent physical damage. - (n) The personal parachute or the aircraft's ballistic recovery system, if so equipped, will be in good general condition and will be current in accordance with FAA regulations. - (o) Aircraft Structural Standards Experimental (Amateur-built and Exhibition): The IAC cannot and does not purport or attempt to regulate or require aircraft structural standards for participation in the sport of aerobatics.
-Each competitor is solely responsible for insuring that his or her aircraft is structurally and mechanically safe and capable of performing whatever maneuver the competitor intends to fly.
-The Technical Committee shall promote conformity to FAA standards of construction and maintenance.
+- (a) Airworthiness Certificate. - (b) Aircraft Registration Certificate or military serial number designation. - (c) Aircraft operating limitations. - (d) Current aircraft weight and balance. - (e) Copies of entries from Aircraft and Engine Log Books, appropriate to the aircraft's Airworthiness Certificate. - (f) Certificate of Insurance verifying coverage of \$1,000,000 property damage and \$100,000 single limit bodily injury minimum. - (g) Aircraft must not have obvious physical damage or potential structural problems as would be indicated by wrinkles in metal or fabric coverings or loose structural members. - (h) Complete freedom of movement of the controls is required. - (i) Aircraft must be free of foreign and loose objects. - (j) If the canopy, or door for cabin-type aircraft, is hinged on the forward (leading) edge, it must incorporate a quick-release mechanism to facilitate emergency egress. - (k Dual seat belts with separate attach points and a shoulder harness are mandatory for Advanced (power) and Unlimited (power and glider) categories.
+Gliders flying in the Advanced category must have a backup seat belt that may share an attach point with the primary seat belt.
+The same equipment is strongly recommended for Primary, Sportsman, and Intermediate power categories, but is not mandatory except when IAC Technical Monitors deem them necessary for the sequence being flown in these categories. - (I) Hazardous conditions in the engine compartment such as cracked exhaust, fuel leaks, or excessive oil leaks which can be observed through cowl openings and service doors will be brought to the pilot's attention and, if uncorrected, are grounds to deny registration of the aircraft. - (m) Propeller shall not have any apparent physical damage. - (n) The personal parachute or the aircraft's ballistic recovery system, if so equipped, will be in good general condition and will be current in accordance with FAA regulations.